 How Long Do Corn Snakes Live?

-The average corn snake lifespan is 6-8 years in the wild.
+The average corn snake lifespan is probably about 6-8 years in the wild.
 However, they can live up to 23 years or more in captivity.
 The oldest corn snake in captivity lived for 32 years and three months.

 Let’s compare the corn snake’s lifespan with other well-known snake species: